pranav-ramanathan/MTH4000/README.md

 4. **Functions and Modules**: Introduction to functions, parameter passing, return values, and basic modules.
 5. **File Handling and Exceptions**: Understanding how to manage files and handle exceptions.
 6. **Applications in Mathematics**: Implementing Python in solving mathematical problems and algorithms.

-## Prerequisites

-- Basic understanding of mathematics and algebra.
-- No prior programming experience required.